kimballj/cst236/Lab1.rst

 #.
 If you don't already have python 2.7.8 download and install it now
 #.
 Ensure "C:\python27;C:\python27\scripts;C:\python27\lib\site-packages" is in your env path variable
 #.
-Open a command prompt to the root of the CST236 repo and run "python install get-pip.py"
+Open a command prompt to the root of the CST236 repo and run "python get-pip.py"
 #. pip (python installation package) manages extra modules not included in standard python
 #.
 Run "pip install -r requirements.txt".